bnachtwey/IT-Stuff/Storage/Ceph/OSD-on-LVM.md

-# Creating OSDs on Multipath devices
+# Creating OSDs on Multipath devices: using LVM
 unfortunately multipath devices cannot be used for OSDs directly, but there's a workaround: unsing a *logical volume* :-)

 1) Create logical volume, e.g. by